Learn How to Teach Online

 All instructors who are new to teaching online or blended classes at Viterbo should complete this course (note: this course is only available for instructors affiliated with Viterbo University).
 There is no fee for taking this short training course, and there is no opportunity for obtaining course credit.
 This course will be taught in an entirely online format; there are no face-to-face meetings required.
 All instructors who successfully complete thise course will be recommended for online teaching approval, so there is no need to fill out an online teaching approval application separately if you plan on taking this course.

-The next online teaching course will be offered from Sunday, April 29 to Saturday, May 13.
+The next online teaching course will be offered from Monday, August 13 to Sunday, August 26.

 Please feel free to email the course instructor, Cari Mathwig Ramseier (firstname.lastname@example.org) at any time if you have questions regarding the next course offering.